Depha Masterpiece

-Depha Masterpiece is a Malaysian rock musician, songwriter, arranger, and producer from Sarawak.
+Aldrine Phillie Anak Martin Nyambar or known as Depha Masterpiece is a Malaysian rock musician, songwriter, arranger, and producer from Sarawak.
 He is best known as the lead vocalist and primary songwriter of the Bornean hard rock band, Masterpiece.

 Raised in Sabah, Depha moved to Sarawak in the early 1990s, where he became active in the local hard rock scene and joined several bands, including Silent Killer and Black Monkey.
 In 2005, he joined Masterpiece, with whom he enjoyed great success and recognition in the late 2000s.
 Their first album, Merindang Ke Bintang has won numerous awards including the best produced debut album of 2009–2010 during the Dayak Music Awards 2010, in Sarawak.

 Its full-length follow-ups, the second albums Rock & Roll (2013), were also widely successful; which respectively debuted at No. 1 on the Local Radio Station for months.
 He has since recorded another three studio albums with the band; Ngap Sayot (2014), Ngarap Ka Nuan Nikal Pulai (2016) and followed by Ensera Paragon (2018).

 Depha has worked as a composer and songwriter for other artists, including Hailey Robson, Melissa Francis and Watt Rock.
 He is one of the most influential rock vocalist & musicians in Sarawak.